strasdat/Sophus/docs/docs/Developer Guide/style-guide.md

     E.g. ``world_from_sensor_rig``, ``sensor_rig_from_camera``,
     ``robot_from_imu`` (and not ``sensor_rig_from_world`` etc.).

-    It is easier to reason about the pose of camera in the world frame, then the pose of the world origin in the camera frame.
+    It is easier to reason about the pose of camera in the world frame than the pose of the world origin in the camera frame.